Janet L. Jacobs

+For the American former baseball player, see Janet Jacobs.

 Janet Liebman Jacobs (born 1948) is an American sociologist specializing in gender and religion.
 Jacobs' research focuses on women, religion, ethnicity, genocide and the social psychology of gender.
 She has authored seven books, including Hidden Heritage: The Legacy of the Crypto-Jews, for which she won the Distinguished Book Award from the Society for the Scientific Study of Religion, Memorializing the Holocaust: Gender, Genocide and Collective Memory, and The Holocaust Across Generations: Trauma and its Inheritance Among Descendants of Survivors, for which she won the 2017 Outstanding Book Award from the American Sociological Association.

 Jacobs is currently Professor of Sociology and of Women and Gender Studies at the University of Colorado, and she directs the University of Colorado Honors Program.
 She received her PhD from the University of Colorado in 1985.

 Career

-Jacobs earned a BS in journalism in 1970, a Master of Public Administration degree in 1977, and a PhD in sociology at the University of Colorado in 1985.
-Jacobs is a tenured full professor in the Department of Sociology and professor of Women's Studies at the University of Colorado, Boulder.
-She served as the director of the Women's Studies Program at this institution in 1987-1988 and again during 1997-2000; she also served as director of the Farrand Academic Program from 2005-2011.
+Jacobs earned a Bachelor of Science in journalism in 1970, a Master of Public Administration degree in 1977, and a PhD in sociology at the University of Colorado in 1985.
+Jacobs is a tenured full professor in the Department of Sociology and professor of Women's Studies at the University of Colorado Boulder.
+She served as the director of the Women's Studies Program at this institution in 1987-1988 and again during 1997–2000; she also served as director of the Farrand Academic Program from 2005 to 2011.
 Since 2014 Jacobs has directed the University of Colorado College of Arts and Sciences Honors Program.
 Jacobs chaired the committee and has supervised research for graduates of the University of Colorado, Boulder and has received Teaching Excellence Awards from the University of Colorado in 1985, 1992 and 2001.